-Futility had moved her in a new direction.
+Futility had moved him in a new direction.
 Call it a negative movement.
 Not down narrowing hallways towards positive conclusions, but outward through open-ended questions, and into metaphor, which has no intention of squeezing the bear of reality into a parakeet’s cage of domesticated certainty.

 - Now Featuring: An Honest Fairy Tale